Research fellow at the LIEPP (Laboratory for Interdisciplinary Evaluation of Public Policies), Sciences Po Paris

-I am a PhD student and teaching assistant in the department of Economics and the LIEPP at Sciences Po Paris since September 2017 and my main supervisors are Prof. Roberto Galbiati and Prof. Sergei Guriev.
-During my PhD I have been a visiting scholar at the London School of Economics and Political Sciences and Columbia University in the City of New York.
+I was a PhD student and teaching assistant in the department of Economics and the LIEPP at Sciences Po Paris from September 2017 to September 2019 and my main supervisors were Prof. Roberto Galbiati and Prof. Sergei Guriev.
+During my PhD I have been a visiting scholar at the London School of Economics and Political Sciences, Columbia University in the City of New York and Stanford University.

 My research tries to analyze the impact of immigration in host countries, considering changes in beliefs and perceptions of immigrants.
 The point is to nuance the discussion surrounding immigration to incorporate, abstracting from the composition of the inflow, differential impacts given the size of the inflow and length of exposure in the host nations.
 My fundamental research aim is to explain behavioral attitudes and social interactions amongst natives and immigrants drawing to differing economic and social impacts of migrant inflows.